Catholic family films carry forward the tradition of excellence in artistic expression.

 Let’s call it “Holywood”.

-Based on the true story about the establishment of the Second Mexican Empire in 1864, it is a tale torn between loyalty and betrayal, brotherly love and hate, Catholic monarchy and Liberal democracy.
+Max & Carlota is based on the true story and is torn between loyalty and betrayal, brotherly love and hate, Catholic monarchy and Liberal democracy.
+Read more about Max & Carlota...

 We need you!
 Not only to help us finance our films but also for input, tips and encouragement as we produce our movies.
 This is a very exciting time for us all and we are eager to chat with you.
 We want to talk about: